Asurion

 The Solution

-We designed a solution that empowers both experts and customers.
-The in-store expert can now quickly identify if a customer has a protection plan and guide them to file or resume a claim on the tablet.
-The customer gets expert feedback on what's wrong with their device—helping them file claims correctly the first time.
+We designed a solution that empowers both technicians and customers.
+The in-store technician can now quickly identify if a customer has a protection plan and guide them to file or resume a claim on the tablet.
+The customer gets knowledgeable feedback on what's wrong with their device—helping them file claims correctly the first time.

 Filing claims in-store needed to be tailored to customers already at a store.
 We removed unnecessary steps like location selection (it defaults to the current store) and simplified identity verification since the customer is present.
 The result: claim resolution in under 10 minutes, down from 45.

-Customers get expert feedback on device issues, helping them file claims correctly the first time.
+Customers get clear guidance on device issues, helping them file claims correctly the first time.

 Technicians identify claim issues and warmly hand customers to the tablet—maintaining the human connection.